TL;DR

 - Ensure you receive the "Reservation Confirmation" email.

-- For peace of mind, you can email the hotel directly: "I booked via Ikyu, reservation number X.....
+- For peace of mind, email the hotel directly: "I booked via Ikyu, reservation number X.....
 Please confirm."

 Conclusion: Ikyu vs. Official Site